cansik/space-stream/README.md

 ```

 ### Usage
-Simply run the [demo.py](demo.py) with the following command to run a capturing pipeline (RealSense based).
-After that you can open a [spout receiver](https://github.com/leadedge/Spout2/releases) and check the result there.
+Simply run the `spacestream` module with the following command to run a capturing pipeline (RealSense based).
+After that you can open a [spout receiver](https://github.com/leadedge/Spout2/releases) / syphon receiver and check the result there.

 ```
-python demo.py --input realsense
+python -m spacestream --input realsense
 ```

 To use the Azure Kinect use the `azure` input type:

 ```
-python demo.py --input azure
+python -m spacestream --input azure
 ```

 #### Depth Encoding